samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 #### Mechanus Adventures

 Mechanus embodies absolute order, and it influences those who spend time here.
-Individual consciousness is subordinated to the search for perfect order, and “I” is ultimately subsumed into “we.”
+Individual consciousness is subordinated to the search for perfect order, and "I" is ultimately subsumed into "we."

 An adventure on Mechanus might lead characters to examine their individual egos in the light of the adventuring party.
 It might challenge a character to set aside personal goals for the benefit of the group (or the greater cause of cosmic law), or alternatively it might encourage characters to assert their own individual identities, distinct from the party and possessing their own goals and needs.